brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 In order to support ADoT for a DNS server, it is necessary to publish a record specifyig explicit DoT support.
 This record also indicates other supported transports for the DNS server, e.g. the standard ports (TCP and UDP port 53).

-The record type is "DNST" (DNS Transport), which is a specific instance of (aka binding for) SVCB with unique RRTYPE.
+The record type is "DNST" (DNS Transport), which is a single resource record consisting of flags for different supported transport types.

 The zone serving the record MUST be DNSSEC signed.
 The absence of the DNST RRTYPE is proved by the NSEC(3) record, or else the DNST RRTYPE plus RRSIG is returned in response to a query for this record if it exists.